 Am I eligible for benefits while I’m a student?

 The benefits you can apply for depend on your circumstances and whether you are studying full-or part-time.

-The Summer University Hardship Fund is available to help students who need extra financial support because they have higher than expected costs or experience severe financial difficulty due to unexpected events.
+The University Hardship Fund is available to help students who need extra financial support because they have higher than expected costs or experience severe financial difficulty during their course due to unexpected events.

 Care Leavers Bursary

 Plymouth Marjon University provides a Care Leavers Bursary of £2,000 per academic year for eligible students.